Fuyt27/dscBLAST/README.md

 #run dscBLAST
 auc <- RUN_dscBLAST(sce,query_species = 'Hs',reference = 'all',highlight_celltype=NULL)

-##generally we run dscblast in all datasets, if you prefer to run dscblast using certain datasets or datasets, please change the option `reference` ,for example:
+##generally we run dscblast in all datasets, and it takes time.
+If the origin of query cells is known and you prefer to run dscblast using certain reference, please change the option `reference` ,for example:
 auc <- RUN_dscBLAST(sce,query_species = 'Hs',reference = c('ecto','pre'),highlight_celltype=NULL)

 ## if you want to highlight certain cell types, please set `highlight_celltype`